What Does it Mean to be Bonded and Insured

 When a business or independent professional is bonded and insured, this means that customers, employees, and sub-contractors engaging in business with that company have legal recourse should the business fail to meet the legal obligations of a work agreement or if that company is found at-fault in work-related property damage, personal injury, or other legal matters.

 If a client asks you, “What does bonded and insured mean?”, a simple answer would be to tell them that it means they are incurring no risk in hiring your business and that the quality and completion of your work is guaranteed.
-Being bonded gives customers, suppliers, and subcontractors greater comfort in working with you, and being insured offers as much protection for your personal and business assets as it does to your clients.
+According to carriers such as Chubb Surety, being bonded gives customers, suppliers, and subcontractors greater comfort in working with you, and being insured offers as much protection for your personal and business assets as it does to your clients.
 The Hartford does a fine job of discussing what bonds mean.

 Surety by NFP has been the leading surety bond provider since 1984!
 We can write ALL Bond Types, in ALL States.
 Contact us today!
 (800) 863-3210